Mike Catt

 Michael John Catt OBE (born 17 September 1971) is a South African-born former rugby union player who played for the England national rugby union team.
 He played professionally for the clubs London Irish and Bath.
 He earned 75 international caps for England and played in two World Cup Finals, in 2003 (when England won) and 2007.
 With his appearance in the October 2007 final, at age 36 years 1 month, he became the oldest ever player to play in a Rugby World Cup final.
-Since 2008, Catt has coached various rugby teams, and has since 2019 been an assistant coach for the Ireland national rugby team.
+Since 2008, Catt has coached various rugby teams, and from 2019 to 2024 was assistant coach for the Ireland national rugby team.
+He is currently Attack Coach for the NSW Waratahs.

 Early life

 Catt was born on 17 September 1971 in Port Elizabeth, South Africa.
 He attended Grey High School in Port Elizabeth until 1989 and represented Eastern Province at rugby union.
 His mother Anne was English, through whom he qualified to play for England later on, and as a student he toured England.
 At the time, South Africa was banned from international competition because of the country's apartheid policy.
 He moved to England after leaving school.